 Senior Diabetes Drivers

 As people get older, they may develop other health conditions besides diabetes.
-Seniors may also have arthritis, vision loss, hearing loss, balance issues and other problems that could make it more difficult to drive.
+Seniors may also have arthritis, vision loss, hearing loss, balance issues, orthopedic problems and other issues that could make it more difficult to drive.
 Driving is a complex skill that requires quick reflexes, sharp senses, and the ability to know what is going on at all times.
 This can be impossible for seniors with conditions with memory loss such as dementia.
-As people get older and develop health problems they should talk to their health care team about driving.
+As people get older and develop health problems, they should talk to their health care team about driving.
 Some older adults have a fear of losing their independence and may not mention it.

 Diabetes-Related Health Complications

-People with diabetes-related health complications, such as high blood pressure, sleep apnea or loss of vision, need to take special care on the road.
+People with diabetes-related health complications, such as high blood pressure, heart arrythmias, sleep apnea or reduction of vision, need to take special care on the road.
 Another concern is nerve damage or diabetic neuropathy.
 Numbness in your feet can make it difficult and unsafe to drive.
 Work with your health care team to keep diabetes and related health complications under control.
 Take medications as directed.
 Maintain regular appointments with specialists to monitor your conditions and make changes as needed.

 A prototype of a smart car that alerts drivers of low blood sugar levels also already exists.
 Users access their phones through the Sync system to tap into a continuous blood glucose monitor.
 As the car goes down the road it tells the driver his or her blood sugar levels.

 Staying Safe on the Road

 - If you are taking a long road trip, plan your stops ahead of time.
 It can help to establish a schedule for eating and testing your blood sugar.
 Your goal is to check your blood sugar every two hours.

 A large number of people with diabetes drive safely for many years.
 Conscientious planning is the best way to stay safe on the road and maintain your driving privileges.
 Taking the proper precautions keeps everyone safe, happy, and free to enjoy the open road!